Updated guidance (September 2021)

-Following consultation with a variety of trainers, the Society is implementing the following:
+Following consultation with a variety of trainers, the Society has now implemented the following:

 - Training Standards